 "... expose a small number of competitively selected professors from U.S. and international universities to key elements and the business realities of industry by enabling them to "look over the shoulder" of working professionals at several levels of the technical, business, and management career paths.
-They will leave the program with an understanding of Boeing's business including its research needs, with an improved understanding of the practical application of technical and business skills and with a network of contacts within Boeing and among their faculty peers that can form the basis of long-term relationships" [1]
+They will leave the program with an understanding of Boeing's business including its research needs, with an improved understanding of the practical application of technical and business skills and with a network of contacts within Boeing and among their faculty peers that can form the basis of long-term relationships"1

-In all, 149 faculty have participated in this program since its inception.
-The objectives of the Welliver Program are [1]:
+In all, 149 faculty from around the globe have participated in this program since its inception.
+The objectives of the Welliver Program are1:

 - 1. To provide faculty with a better understanding of the practical industry application of engineering, manufacturing, information technology and business skills - 2.
-To help faculty enhance the content of undergraduate education in ways that will better prepare tomorrow's graduates for careers in a global environment - 3.
-To have faculty observe the Boeing environments, processes, and procedures with "fresh perspectives."
+To help faculty enhance the content of undergraduate education in ways that will better prepare tomorrow's graduates for careers in a global environment

+3. To have faculty observe the Boeing environments, processes, and procedures with "fresh perspectives."
 Faculty will use their expertise to help identify areas for possible improvements and document their observations at Boeing.

 The program is an obvious win/win situation for all involved.
-The authors were privileged to have been selected as to participate as Boeing Welliver Fellows this past summer of 2009.
-The fellows were assigned to various locations of the Boeing Company with the opportunity to observe different aspects of Boeing's operation.
-Visits were made to St. Louis, MO, Seattle, WA, Philadelphia, PA and Huntington Beach, CA. While at these locations, the authors had freedom to visit most areas of the Boeing site, from assembly lines to research and development laboratories.
-The Boeing requirements for the fellows were to write an individual and group report on their experiences.
-Concerning the individual report, Boeing took advantage of a great opportunity to have a "fresh" set of eyes looking at how the organization operates.
-For the fellows, the experiences gained definitely will enhance teaching at home institutions.
-At the conclusion of the program an individual final report was written and a presentation given to the Boeing administration.
-The final group project was accomplished as a team, even though the team members were located at different locations during the program.
-The teams were to examine a specific Boeing concern proposed by the Boeing leadership.
-This collaborative project was written as a final report and also presented at the end of the program.
+The authors were privileged to participate as Boeing Welliver Fellows this past summer of 2009.
+The fellows were worked at several locations of the Boeing Company which provided the opportunity to observe different aspects of Boeing's operation.
+The authors' primary locations were St. Louis, MO, Seattle, WA, Philadelphia, PA and Huntington Beach, CA. While at these locations, the authors had freedom to visit all aspects of Boeing site, from assembly lines to research and development laboratories.
+One requirement for the fellows was to write an individual report on their experiences.
+For Boeing, the individual report was a great opportunity to have a "fresh" set of eyes looking at how the organization operates.
+For the fellows, the experiences gained by each participant definitely enhance teaching at home institutions.
+The individual final report was written and presented to key personnel of the Boeing administration at the end of the summer program.